Catherine22/Algorithm/README.md

 - [MyBTree]

 ## Priority Queue
-You could build a priority queue by Vector, List or Tree.
+You could build a priority queue with Vector, List or Tree.
 Tree (BBST) is the most efficient data structure of all while we are talking about insertion and searching for the max element.
 But BBST has a lot of functions we don't use in a priority queue.
 We want to find a plain data structure as efficient as BBST.
 That is - Complete binary heap, a nifty structure to implement Priority Queue.

 - Call-by-priority
 - E.g. Huffman Coding, Scan-Line Filling